-Organizations are looking for Material Handler professionals who can efficiently transport their merchandise as the retail industry continues to grow.
+Organizations are looking for Material Handler professionals who can efficiently transport their merchandise as the retail industry grows.
 Maintaining appropriate inventory and delivering products and supplies to the required area while sticking to time management are all part of the duties of a Material Handler.

-Here is the list of top 20 Material Handler interview questions and answers that will help you breeze through the interview.
+Here is the list of top 20 Material Handler interview questions and answers to help you breeze through the interview.

 1. Why are You Interested in This Role?

 The interviewer wants to know how enthusiastic you are about the job and what drives you.
 Many people start different jobs but drop out due to a lack of enthusiasm.
 This wastes both time and money for the company.
 As a result, organizations always give preference to individuals who have a long-term interest in the positions available so that they can contribute more to the company.

 Try to convey your interest as much as possible to give the interviewer a clear idea that you like the role and will work for a longer amount of time and remain connected to the organization.

 “From childhood, I was interested in carrying weights and moving things around.
 I am a social kind of person, and I love to do physical work.
 When I read about the role in the newspaper, I instantly applied for it as this is what I’ve been doing in the past.
 I simply love this job, and I know all the SOPs of this role as well.
 So I was interested in this role as it best suits me”